sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

      </td>
      <td>
        <ul>
-         <li>There might be usecases where this name concept does not fit well (e.g. the same realm used throughout all stages and zones, or when the realms are not tied to a stage)</li>
+         <li>There might be use cases where this name concept does not fit well (e.g. the same Realm used throughout all stages and zones, or when the Realms are not tied to a stage)</li>
        </ul>
      </td>
     </tr>